OUT OF THE UNKNOWN

 types his ‘hypothetical’ question: “Hypothesis.
 Mother of one, licensed,

 gives birth to a second child, unlicensed.
 What action can husband

 The extract begins as Beldon and Stewart

-watch as the printed reply appears on the screen, accompanied by the
+watch the computer’s printed reply appearing on the screen, accompanied

-Emigrate to severely under-populated area.
+action: One – emigrate to severely under-populated area.
 Suggest

 Greenland.
 Two – divorce wife on grounds of criminal negligence.
 Three -

 arrange for child to be adopted as laboratory observation specimen.
 Four

 TX.
 11th March 1969